The goal of elder care is to ensure that you address as many issues as you can during the aging process. It’s never too early to plan for elder care.

 If the person dies, a will and proper financial planning can ensure that the process after their death is as easy on their heirs as possible.

-When meeting with an elder care lawyer, you will want to make sure they have the experience necessary to help.
+When meeting with an elder care lawyer, you will want to ensure they have the experience necessary to help.
 You also want to find an elder care lawyer you connect with who you can trust will always have your best interests in mind.

 As people age, the risk of financial abuse grows rapidly.
-If you want to help protect your parents and their finances, there are several things you can do.
-Here are a few suggestions:
+If you want to help protect your parents and their financial assets, there are several things you can do.

 There is a lot of overlap between elder care law and estate planning.
-The primary difference is that elder care law is more focused on planning for events that will happen while a person is alive (using tools such as Medicaid planning, advance directives, etc) while estate planning also focuses on what happens when someone dies.
+The primary difference is that elder care law is more focused on planning for events that will happen while a person is alive (using tools such as Medicaid planning, advance directives, etc.), while estate planning also focuses on what happens when someone dies.